Captain America Vs. Wolverine

 On March, 24, 2011, Captain America vs. Wolverine was awarded the Purple Star!

-That means some of the fine-minded people of Squidoo thought this lens was really good and deserved some high recognition.
+That means some of the fine-minded people of former Squidoo Community thought this article was really good and deserved some high recognition.
 Thanks, everyone, for your support; I promise that I'll be coming back, making sure your visits are worth the trip.

 Thanks for dropping by!
 If you see anything out of whack, or know any information helpful to this article, please feel free to place your comments below.
 All are welcome; after all, this is a highly important topic!